dbp/cpcj/_interviews/iguga.md

 ---

-Chacra further explained his ideas and understanding of hybrid people, of time and technology, of how we are seen as an extremely technological society.
+<em>Chacra further explained his ideas and understanding of hybrid people, of time and technology, of how we are seen as an extremely technological society.
 Whatever we do now in such high-tech era will eventually build our future selves.
 Social media works as a form of trademark.
-Once you feed it you will always be that person that posted such-and-such a thing.
+Once you feed it you will always be that person that posted such-and-such a thing.</em>

-After an amazing conversation at the restaurant The Red Farm, we walked up the rainy streets of Upper West Side while Chacra started describing his curiosities and possible artificial intelligence scenarios that we may encounter in the near future.
+<em>After an amazing conversation at the restaurant The Red Farm, we walked up the rainy streets of Upper West Side while Chacra started describing his curiosities and possible artificial intelligence scenarios that we may encounter in the near future.
 Then he realized he had forgotten his backpack and coat at the restaurant.
 With a finished interview but an unfinished conversation, I was just as lost in thought.
 I continued my way back home.
-We are at a unique time where the Internet and social media gives people like Chacra the ability to connect with huge audiences and shed light on important issues.
+We are at a unique time where the Internet and social media gives people like Chacra the ability to connect with huge audiences and shed light on important issues. </em>

 ---
 Guga Chacra tweets at <a href="https://twitter.com/gugachacra" target="_blank">@gugachacra</a>